Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Spectral contrastive learning on population data

-\end{theorem} Here we use $\widetilde{O}(\cdot)$ to hide universal constant factors and logarithmic factor in $k$.
+In particular, if Assumption~\ref{assumption:at_most_m_clusters} also holds and $k > 2m$, we have $\eval(\globalminf) \le \widetilde{O}\left(\alpha/\rho^2\right)$. \end{theorem} Here we use $\widetilde{O}(\cdot)$ to hide universal constant factors and logarithmic factors in $k$.
 We note that $\alpha=0$ when augmentations from different classes are perfectly disconnected in the augmentation graph, in which case the above theorem guarantees the exact recovery of the ground truth.
-Generally, we expect $\alpha$ to be an extremely small constant independent of $k$, whereas $\rho_{\lfloor k/2\rfloor}$ increases with $k$ and can be much larger than $\alpha$ when $k$ is reasonably large.
-For instance, when there are $t$ sub-graphs that have sufficient inner connections, we expect $\rho_{t+1}$ to be on the order of a constant because any $t+1$ partition needs to break one sub-graph into two pieces and incur a large conductance.
+Generally, we expect $\alpha$ to be an extremely (exponentially) small constant independent of $k$, whereas $\rho_{\lfloor k/2\rfloor}$ increases with $k$ and can be at least inverse polynomial when $k$ is reasonably large, hence much larger than $\sqrt{\alpha}$.
 We characterize the $\rho_k$'s growth on more concrete distributions in the next subsection.
+When $k > 2m$, as argued below Assumption~\ref{definition:accurate_partition}, we expect that $\alpha \ll \rho^2 \le \rho^2_{m+1}$ and thus the error $\alpha/\rho^2$ is sufficiently small.

-Previous works on graph partitioning~\cite{lee2014multiway, arora2009expander, leighton1999multicommodity} often analyze the so-called rounding algorithms that conduct clustering based on the representations of unlabeled data and do not analyze the performance of linear probe (which has access to labeled data).
+Previous works on graph partitioning~\cite{lee2014multiway, arora2009expander, leighton1999multicommodity} often analyze the rounding algorithms that conduct clustering based on the representations of unlabeled data and do not analyze the performance of linear probe (which has access to labeled data).
 These results provide guarantees on the approximation ratio---the ratio between the conductance of the obtained partition to the best partition---which may depend on graph size~\cite{arora2009expander} that can be exponentially large in our setting.
 The approximation ratio guarantee does not lead to a guarantee on the representations' performance on downstream tasks.
 Our guarantees are on the linear probe accuracy on the downstream tasks and independent of the graph size.
 We rely on the formulation of the downstream task's labeling function (Assumption~\ref{definition:accurate_partition}) as well as a novel analysis technique that characterizes the linear structure of the representations.
 In Section~\ref{section:proof_for_main_result}, we provide the proof of Theorem~\ref{thm:combine_with_cheeger_simplified} as well as its more generalized version where $k/2$ is relaxed to be any constant fraction of $k$.
+A proof sketch of Theorem~\ref{thm:combine_with_cheeger_simplified} is given in Section~\ref{section:proof_sketch}.